openSVM/agave/docs/src/implemented-proposals/rpc-transaction-history.md

 - [getSignatureStatuses](https://solana.com/docs/rpc/http/getsignaturestatuses)
 - [getBlockTime](https://solana.com/docs/rpc/http/getblocktime)

-Some system design constraints:

-- The volume of data to store and search can quickly jump into the terabytes, and is immutable.
-- The system should be as light as possible for SREs.
-For example an SQL database cluster that requires an SRE to continually monitor and rebalance nodes is undesirable.
-- Data must be searchable in real time - batched queries that take minutes or hours to run are unacceptable.
-- Easy to replicate the data worldwide to co-locate it with the RPC endpoints that will utilize it.
-- Interfacing with the external data store should be easy and not require depending on risky lightly-used community-supported code libraries

-Based on these constraints, Google's BigTable product is selected as the data store.

-## Table Schema

-A BigTable instance is used to hold all transaction data, broken up into different tables for quick searching.

-New data may be copied into the instance at anytime without affecting the existing data, and all data is immutable.
-Generally the expectation is that new data will be uploaded once a current epoch completes but there is no limitation on the frequency of data dumps.

-Cleanup of old data is automatic by configuring the data retention policy of the instance tables appropriately, it just disappears.
-Therefore the order of when data is added becomes important.
-For example if data from epoch N-1 is added after data from epoch N, the older epoch data will outlive the newer data.
-However beyond producing _holes_ in query results, this kind of unordered deletion will have no ill effect.
-Note that this method of cleanup effectively allows for an unlimited amount of transaction data to be stored, restricted only by the monetary costs of doing so.

-The table layout s supports the existing RPC endpoints only.
-New RPC endpoints in the future may require additions to the schema and potentially iterating over all transactions to build up the necessary metadata.

-## Accessing BigTable

-BigTable has a gRPC endpoint that can be accessed using the [tonic](https://crates.io/crates/tonic) and the raw protobuf API, as currently no higher-level Rust crate for BigTable exists.
-Practically this makes parsing the results of BigTable queries more complicated but is not a significant issue.

-## Data Population

-The ongoing population of instance data will occur on an epoch cadence through the use of a new `agave-ledger-tool` command that will convert rocksdb data for a given slot range into the instance schema.

-The same process will be run once, manually, to backfill the existing ledger data.

-### Block Table: `block`

-This table contains the compressed block data for a given slot.

-The row key is generated by taking the 16 digit lower case hexadecimal representation of the slot, to ensure that the oldest slot with a confirmed block will always be first when the rows are listed. eg, The row key for slot 42 would be 000000000000002a.

-The row data is a compressed `StoredConfirmedBlock` struct.

-### Account Address Transaction Signature Lookup Table: `tx-by-addr`

-This table contains the transactions that affect a given address.

-The row key is
-`<base58 address>/<slot-id-one's-compliment-hex-slot-0-prefixed-to-16-digits>`.
-The row data is a compressed `TransactionByAddrInfo` struct.

-Taking the one's compliment of the slot allows for listing of slots ensures that the newest slot with transactions that affect an address will always be listed first.

-Sysvar addresses are not indexed.
-However frequently used programs such as Vote or System are, and will likely have a row for every confirmed slot.

-### Transaction Signature Lookup Table: `tx`

-This table maps a transaction signature to its confirmed block, and index within that block.

-The row key is the base58-encoded transaction signature.
-The row data is a compressed `TransactionInfo` struct.

-### Entries Table: `entries`

-> Support for the `entries` table was added in v1.18.0.

-This table contains data about the entries in a slot.

-The row key is the same as a `block` row key.

-The row data is a compressed `Entries` struct, which is a list of entry-summary data, including hash, number of hashes since previous entry, number of transactions, and starting transaction index.
+s-some system design constwaints:

+- the vowume of data to stowe and seawch c-can quickwy jump into the tewabytes, XD a-and i-is immutabwe. ^^;;
+- t-the system shouwd b-be as wight as possibwe fow swes. 🥺 fow exampwe a-an sqw database cwustew that wequiwes an swe to c-continuawwy monitow and webawance nyodes is undesiwabwe.
+XD
+- data must be seawchabwe in weaw time - b-batched quewies that take m-minutes ow houws t-to wun awe unacceptabwe.
+(U ᵕ U❁)
+- e-easy to wepwicate the data wowwdwide to co-wocate i-it with the wpc e-endpoints that wiww utiwize it. :3
+- i-intewfacing w-with the extewnaw data stowe shouwd b-be easy and nyot wequiwe depending o-on wisky wightwy-used community-suppowted code wibwawies

+b-based on these constwaints, ( ͡o ω ͡o ) googwe's b-bigtabwe pwoduct is sewected a-as the data s-stowe.

+## tabwe schema

+a bigtabwe instance is used to howd aww twansaction data, òωó bwoken up into diffewent tabwes f-fow quick seawching. σωσ

+n-nyew data may be copied i-into the instance a-at anytime without a-affecting the existing data, (U ᵕ U❁) and aww data is immutabwe. (✿oωo) genewawwy t-the expectation is that nyew data wiww be upwoaded once a cuwwent epoch c-compwetes but thewe is nyo wimitation o-on the fwequency o-of data d-dumps. ^^

+cweanup of owd data is automatic b-by configuwing t-the data w-wetention powicy o-of the instance tabwes appwopwiatewy, ^•ﻌ•^ it just d-disappeaws.
+XD thewefowe t-the owdew o-of when data is a-added becomes impowtant. :3 f-fow exampwe if data fwom epoch ny-1 is added aftew data f-fwom epoch ny, the owdew epoch data wiww outwive the nyewew data. (ꈍᴗꈍ) howevew beyond pwoducing _howes_ i-in quewy wesuwts, :3 this kind of unowdewed dewetion wiww have n-nyo iww effect.
+(U ﹏ U) n-nyote that this m-method of cweanup effectivewy awwows f-fow an unwimited amount of t-twansaction data t-to be stowed, UwU westwicted onwy by the monetawy costs of doing so.

+the tabwe wayout s suppowts the e-existing wpc endpoints onwy. n-nyew wpc endpoints in the futuwe m-may wequiwe additions t-to the schema and potentiawwy itewating ovew a-aww twansactions t-to buiwd up the nyecessawy m-metadata. 😳😳😳

+## accessing b-bigtabwe

+bigtabwe has a gwpc endpoint that can be accessed using the [tonic](https://crates.io/crates/tonic) a-and t-the waw pwotobuf a-api, XD as cuwwentwy nyo highew-wevew w-wust cwate f-fow bigtabwe exists. o.O pwacticawwy t-this makes pawsing the wesuwts of bigtabwe quewies mowe compwicated but is nyot a-a significant i-issue. (⑅˘꒳˘)

+## data popuwation

+the ongoing popuwation o-of instance data w-wiww occuw on an epoch cadence thwough the use of a nyew `uwuave-ledger-tool` c-command that wiww convewt wocksdb data fow a given swot wange into t-the instance schema. 😳😳😳

+the same pwocess wiww be wun o-once, nyaa~~ manuawwy, t-to backfiww the existing wedgew data. rawr

+### bwock tabwe: `block`

+t-this t-tabwe contains the compwessed bwock data fow a given swot. -.-

+the w-wow key is genewated by taking t-the 16 digit wowew case hexadecimaw wepwesentation of the swot, (✿oωo) t-to ensuwe that the owdest swot with a-a confiwmed b-bwock wiww awways be fiwst when t-the wows awe wisted. /(^•ω•^) eg, 🥺 the wow k-key fow swot 42 w-wouwd be 000000000000002a. ʘwʘ

+t-the wow data is a compwessed `StoredConfirmedBlock` s-stwuct.
+UwU

+### a-account addwess twansaction signatuwe wookup t-tabwe: `tx-by-addr`

+t-this t-tabwe contains the twansactions that affect a given a-addwess.
+XD

+the wow key is
+`<base58 address>/<slot-id-one's-compliment-hex-slot-0-prefixed-to-16-digits>`twuct. (✿oωo)

+t-taking the one's c-compwiment of the swot awwows fow wisting of swots ensuwes t-that the nyewest s-swot with twansactions t-that affect a-an addwess wiww awways be wisted f-fiwst. :3

+sysvaw addwesses awe nyot indexed. (///ˬ///✿) howevew fwequentwy used pwogwams such as vote ow s-system awe, nyaa~~ and wiww wikewy have a-a wow fow evewy confiwmed swot.

+### t-twansaction signatuwe wookup t-tabwe: `tx`

+this t-tabwe maps a twansaction s-signatuwe t-to its confiwmed b-bwock, >w< and index w-within that bwock. -.-

+the wow key is the base58-encoded twansaction signatuwe. (✿oωo) the wow data is a compwessed `TransactionInfo` s-stwuct. (˘ω˘)

+### e-entwies t-tabwe: `entries`

+> suppowt f-fow the `entries` tabwe was added in v1.18.0. rawr

+this tabwe c-contains data a-about the entwies in a swot.
+OwO

+the w-wow key is the same as a `block` wow key. ^•ﻌ•^

+t-the wow data i-is a compwessed `Entries` stwuct, UwU which is a-a wist of entwy-summawy d-data, (˘ω˘) incwuding hash, (///ˬ///✿) nyumbew of hashes since pwevious entwy, σωσ nyumbew o-of twansactions, /(^•ω•^) a-and stawting twansaction i-index. 😳